 1858 – A railway opened between Halifax and Truro (Nova Scotia).

-1891 – The first trainload of British sailors bound for China arrived at Halifax and then crossed Canada by a train that was especially decorated.
+1891 – The first trainload of British sailors bound for China arrived at Halifax and then crossed Canada by a train that was specially decorated.
 There were receptions at Montreal, Toronto, Winnipeg, and Calgary.

 1891 – Premier Mercier of Quebec was dismissed because of public contracts that were used for campaign funds.
 He was acquitted of the charge in November 1892.